fadilamanosi/laravel-inertia-vue-init/README.md

 This repo is a preconfigured complete laravel vite, vue, inerta and tailwind package

-## Usage

 Just clone or fork repo then pull to your localhost.
 Make sure you have the latest nodejs or ^16 installed and all php needed laravel extensions are installed.

+## Usage
-    * Run `npm i`
+    * `npm i`
-    * Run `composer install`
+    * `composer install`
-    * Run `php artisan serve`
+    * `php artisan serve`
-    * Run `npm run dev`
+    * `npm run dev`